Go Ad-Free

 The FDA has been even slower to reduce the amount of acetaminophen in each pill.
 Some experts have called on the FDA to permit no more than 325 mg in a tablet rather than the 500 mg found in “extra-strength” pills.
 Some acetaminophen products contain as much as 650 mg.
 Unfortunately, the FDA has been dragging its feet on recommendations by drug safety experts.
 One bright spot is that J&J voluntarily lowered the recommended dose to 3,000 mg on its Tylenol labels.
 Sadly, generic manufacturers of acetaminophen have not all followed suit.

-Bottom Line: Acetaminophen is Dangerous in High Doses
+Bottom Line: Acetaminophen Is Dangerous in High Doses

 When used appropriately, in doses of 3,000 mg or less a day for short periods of time, acetaminophen appears to be reasonably safe.
 When taken in doses over 4,000 mg, even for just a few days, the liver could be harmed.
-This is especially true if you drink alcohol at the same time.
+This is especially true if you drink alcohol during the same time frame.
 And just because you see appealing advertising campaigns touting Tylenol as “the # 1 doctor recommended brand of pain reliever for over 20 years,” do not assume that means acetaminophen is super safe.

 Here are some other comments from visitors to this website: